 This August I will be sending my second child to college.
 I have sat through two college orientations and my favorite session is the personal safety session for parents.
 I have learned a lot about how to help my college-age kids safe while at college.
 I have a lot of confidence in my girls being able to protect themselves and being aware of their surroundings while at college.

 However, let’s be real here.
 There are some potential situations that girls or any kids can face at college (or even high school).
-Some situations may be unavoidable, bad decisions may be made, or small problems can become big problems.
-Drinking, drugs, sexual assaults, bad roommates, thefts, and fights can be situations they could face.
+Some situations may be unavoidable, bad decisions will be made, and small problems can become big problems.
+Drinking, drugs, sexual assaults, bad roommates, thefts, and fights can be situations they could face in the upcoming year or during their time in college.

 In light of this, here are twelve safety tips for college students and young adults.
 These are tips that have been given by safety officers, campus police officers, and some common sense tips from myself.
-These are tips that can be used to avoid or prevent a bad situation from happening.
+These are tips that can be used to avoid or prevent a bad situation from happening to your child.

 2. Write down all serial numbers to any electronics they will be taking with them.
 Keep a copy in their dorm and at home.
 In case of theft or damage, you will be able to provide that information to the police and the insurance company.